GrgicevicLukaNTNU/Master-s-thesis/README.md

-Written in Croatian, but some descrtiption is in English Models in Simulink and Matlab Live Scripts
+Written in Croatian, but some descrtiption is in English.
+Ship models are in Simulink and Matlab Live Scripts.